Adventures with Purpose: Georgia

 TRIP HIGHLIGHTS

-Suggested Itinerary
+Example Itinerary

-This is a suggested itinerary.
-Our experts have all travelled widely in the region and will be happy to tailor any of our itineraries to suit your tastes, or build a trip from scratch.
+This is an example itinerary.
+Our experts have all travelled widely in the region and will be happy to tailor any of our itineraries to suit your tastes and budget, or build a trip from scratch.

-Day 1 ARRIVE TBILISI
+Day 1 Arrive Tbilisi

 Located at the historical crossroads of the ancient European and Asian trade routes, the Georgian capital is steeped in the cultural traditions and influences of the Silk Road.
 Home to some 1.5 million people, the country’s largest city provides the perfect starting point to this extraordinary adventure.
 On arrival you will be met by your Wild Frontiers representative and transferred directly to your hotel for a three-night stay.

-Day 2 TBILISI
+Day 2 Tbilisi: Historical Sights

 Spend the day enjoying a tour of the charming narrow streets of old Tbilisi, built along the twisting valley of the Mtkvari River.
 A captivating pastiche of colourful houses and patterned balconies, the heart of the old city is a wonderful mix of domed sulphur baths, atmospheric markets and an architectural heritage that reflects its rich and complex character.
 Exploring the city on foot makes for a more eco-friendly and inclusive tour, taking in some of its most beautiful sites before delving into its historical museum to discover why Georgia is known as the Land of the Golden Fleece.
 This evening has then been set aside to experience something of the city’s artistic and culinary delights, beginning with a visit to the renowned Rezo Gabriadze Marionette Theatre, before moving on to sample some of the country’s finest cuisine and wine at one of our favourite local restaurants.